sgl-project/tensorrt-demo/README.md

 docker exec -it triton_server /bin/bash
 ```

 Set model params.
-Modify *model_type* and *model_name* to point to your model, and modify the model dtype/tp_size/max_batch_size etc based on your requirements:
+Modify *model_type* and *model_name* to point to your model, and modify the model dtype/tp_size/max_batch_size etc... based on your requirements:

 ```bash
 export models_dir=/models